-The title company performs an extensive search on the property's title history.
-Through its research, the title company can usually find any title problems and clear up these problems prior to closing.
+The title company searches the property's title history.
+The title insurance company can almost always find any title problems and have these problems cleared-up before you close on the property.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.